-"There is one point which might be urged," observed Wade, the lawyer.
-"We have, as your Majesty most truly says, met with heavy discouragement in the fact that no noblemen and few commoners of repute have declared for us.
-The reason is, I opine, that each doth wait for his neighbor to make a move.
-Should one or two come over, the others, would soon follow.
-How, then, are we to bring a duke or two to our standards?"

-"There's the question, Master Wade," said Monmouth, shaking his head despondently.
+'By that time we might be behind the walls of Bristol.'
+'There is one point which might be urged,' observed Wade, the lawyer.
+'We have, as your Majesty most truly says, met with heavy discouragement in the fact that no noblemen and few commoners of repute have declared for us.
+The reason is, I opine, that each doth wait for his neighbour to make a move.
+Should one or two come over the others would soon follow.
+How, then, are we to bring a duke or two to our standards?'
+'There's the question, Master Wade,' said Monmouth, shaking his head despondently.

-"I think that it might be done," continued the Whig lawyer.
-"Mere proclamations addressed to the commonalty will not catch these goldfish.
+'I think that it might be done,' continued the Whig lawyer.
+'Mere proclamations addressed to the commonalty will not catch these gold fish.
 They are not to be angled for with a naked hook.
-I should recommend that some form of summons or writ be served upon each of them, calling upon them to appear in our camp within a certain date under pain of high treason."

-"There spake the legal mind," quoth King Monmouth, with a laugh.
-"But you have omitted to tell us how the said writ or summons is to be conveyed to these same delinquents."

-"There is the Duke of Beaufort," continued Wade, disregarding the king's objection.
-"He is President of Wales, and he is, as your Majesty knows, lieutenant of four English counties.
-His influence overshadows the whole west.
+I should recommend that some form of summons or writ be served upon each of them, calling upon them to appear in our camp within a certain date under pain of high treason.'
+'There spake the legal mind,' quoth King Monmouth with a laugh.
+'But you have omitted to tell us how the said writ or summons is to be conveyed to these same delinquents.'
+'There is the Duke of Beaufort,' continued Wade, disregarding the King's objection.
+'He is President of Wales, and he is, as your Majesty knows, lieutenant of four English counties.
+His influence overshadows the whole West.
 He hath two hundred horses in his stables at Badminton, and a thousand men, as I have heard, sit down at his tables every day.
-Why should not a special effort be made to gain over such a one, the more so as we intend to march in his direction ?"

-"Henry Duke of Beaufort is unfortunately already in arms against his sovereign," said Monmouth, gloomily.
+Why should not a special effort be made to gain over such a one, the more so as we intend to march in his direction?'
+'Henry, Duke of Beaufort, is unfortunately already in arms against his sovereign,' said Monmouth gloomily.